 'Wielded in Behalf of Emancipation'

-On May 9, 1851, the leading lights of the abolitionist movement gathered in Rochester, New York, for the 18th annual meeting of the American Anti-Slavery Society.
+On May 9, 1851, the leading lights of the abolitionist movement gathered in Syracuse, New York, for the 18th annual meeting of the American Anti-Slavery Society.
 Among the items on the agenda was a resolution calling for the society to officially recommend several anti-slavery publications, including a small weekly called the Liberty Party Paper.

 But William Lloyd Garrison, the powerful editor of The Liberator, one of abolitionism's flagship publications, would have none of that.
 The Liberty Party Paper, Garrison complained, saw the Constitution as an antislavery document.
 That view was tantamount to heresy, as it clashed with Garrison's famous judgment that the Constitution was a pro-slavery deal with the devil.